 .

 When Einstein created his clever theory of relativity, he focused his work on time and space.
 Today, political analysts have extended the application of his theory to a completely different sphere; redefining political Islam.
-The excitement about the Islamic spring and the potential for political Islam to embrace democracy has seduced many in the name of relativity to label some Egyptian Islamists such as presidential candidate Aboul Fetouh as ‘liberal.”
+The excitement about the Islamic spring and the potential for political Islam to embrace democracy has seduced many in the name of relativity to label some Egyptian Islamists such as presidential candidate Aboul Fetouh as ‘liberal.”.

 Dr. Aboul Fetouh perceived liberalism is a good indicative of the current state of affairs in Egypt, where grey is white just because it is not black.
 In another words, benign conservatism is liberalism because we can swallow its milder rhetoric without feeling the urge to vomit.